kchain-solutions/new_contract_explorer/README.md

             }
 ```

-The code above shows the iteration loop through the transactions, the condition, and the printing function.
+The code above shows the iteration loop through the transactions, the new contract condition, and the printing function.

 ## Running the program